Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-24 00:28:34
+Last Updated: 2025-08-25 00:27:00

-Your Successes And Happiness Are Forgiven You Only If You Generously Consent To Share Them.
+Spread Love Everywhere You Go.
+Let No One Ever Come To You Without Leaving Happier.

-By Albert Camus
+By Mother Teresa